josefbitzenhofer/sheets-backup/README.md

 Make sure that you are **connected** to the **"MarcBusche"-server**!
 (When you are running your machine from outside the UCL network, make sure you are connected via the UCL VPN!)

+### config.txt
+Set up the `config.txt`file:
+Open the `config.txt` file within the umbrella folder the in your text editor.
+Copy the path of the backup directory into the `config.txt` file and save the change.

+#### MacOS
+It should look something like this:
+`/Volumes/MarcBusche/Josef/behaviormetadataBackup/data`

+#### Linux
+It should look something like this:
+`/mnt/MarcBusche/Josef/behaviormetadataBackup/data`
+Or this:
+`/media/MarcBusche/Josef/behaviormetadataBackup/data`

+> Note: Make sure the file consists of **only one line**!
+Otherwise Python will prompt an error.

 ### Google API connection
 See the 'Client credentials' section of this [tutorial](https://gspread-pandas.readthedocs.io/en/latest/getting_started.html#installation-usage) for how to establish the connection.